biscuit-auth/website/docs/src/Specifications.md

 ##### Revocation identifiers

-The verifier will generate a list of facts indicating revocation identifiers for the token.
+The authorizer will generate a list of facts indicating revocation identifiers for the token.
 The revocation identifier for a block is its signature (as it uniquely identifies the block) serialized to a byte array (as in the Protobuf schema).
 For each of these if, a fact `revocation_id(<index of the block>, <byte array>)` will be generated.